pocl/pocl/doc/sphinx/source/vulkan.rst

 "After specialization was applied, VkShaderModule 0xXY0000XY[] does not contain valid spirv for stage VK_SHADER_STAGE_COMPUTE_BIT.
 The Vulkan spec states: module must be a valid VkShaderModule handle (https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/vkspec.html#VUID-VkPipelineShaderStageCreateInfo-module-parameter)"

 This seems to be harmless (AFAICT).

+The kernel execution timeout is set to 60 seconds in PoCL, note however that GPU drivers have their own "freeze detection" timeouts and could kill the kernel sooner.
+This would result in PoCL aborting with error -4 (device lost).

 Testing
 ---------